Eckford Township, Michigan

+History

+Eckford Township was first settled by Oshea Wilder-for whom Wilder Creek is named for.
+Wilder named the township after Henry Eckford a lifelong friend from England.

 Geography

 According to the United States Census Bureau, the township has a total area of 92.4 km2, of which 91.7 km2 is land and 0.7 km2, or 0.73%, is water.